Sometimes, birds need our help. Here are answers to important questions about doing just that.

 3. Is it a ground-nesting bird?

 Some birds are supposed to be on the ground.
-Although we may be more familiar with birds that nest in trees, there are species that nest on the ground.
+Although we may be more familiar with birds that nest in trees, some species nest on the ground.
 “Precocial” species are feathered from the moment they hatch.
-Although not able to immediately fly, they start following their mother around and they’re able to feed themselves.
+Although not able to fly immediately, they start following their mother around, and they’re able to feed themselves.
 Killdeer, sandpipers, Whip-poor-wills, Nighthawks, quail, and pheasants are some of the birds that do this.
 So, unless the foundling is visibly ill—can’t stand or peeps weakly—it’s best to leave it be; its parents are probably watching.

 How to care for a rescued bird

 Keep a rescued bird warm, but not too warm, as they can quickly overheat and die.
 You can warm a nestling by cupping it in your hands until you feel its body warm up, then place it in a warm, quiet room in a container lined with a soft cloth or paper towels.
-Keep it warm with a hot water bottle, or even two bottles filled with warm water, one placed on each side of the bird.
-Take care not to heat the water warmer than you would a baby’s milk bottle.
+Keep it warm with a hot water bottle or even two bottles filled with warm water, one placed on each side of the bird.
+Don’t heat the water warmer than you would a baby’s milk bottle.

 You can help a rescued nestling survive while getting it to a rehabilitator by giving it three to four bites of canned dog food on the tip of a toothpick and one drop of water every hour.
 You don’t need to hold the bird.
 If it’s healthy, it’ll hold its mouth wide open.
 Place the food on the back of its tongue.
-If you do hold it, don’t lay it on his back, which could cause it to inhale the food or water.
+If you hold it, don’t lay it on its back, which could cause it to inhale the food or water.
 Take care if the foundling is a bird of prey (raptor).
-Rapters are carnivorous, many are very powerful, and they’re all equipped with sharp—razor sharp—talons.
+Raptors are predatory, many are very powerful, and they’re all equipped with sharp—razor sharp—talons.
 And their beaks are designed for killing and tearing flesh, including a human’s.
-Wear thick leather gloves when dealing with a feathered raptor, restrain his feet, and keep feet and beak away from you.
+Wear thick leather gloves when dealing with a feathered raptor, restrain its feet, and keep feet and beak away from you.

 Leave a fledgling on the ground for its parents to tend to, but try to return a partly feathered or down-covered raptor to its nest.
 Either way, beware of its parents.
-It may be difficult to find the nest—many raptors place them so high in trees that they can’t be seen, or at least too high to reach.
-If returning a baby to its nest is hopeless, call a licensed wildlife rehabilitator.
+Finding the nest may be challenging—many raptors place them so high in trees that they can’t be seen or are at least too high to reach.
+Call a licensed wildlife rehabilitator if returning a baby to its nest is hopeless.

 Do baby birds have to be taught to fly?